Breakdowns / In an Accident

 Highway vignettes (which are purchased in the form of windshield stickers) are obligatory for all passenger vehicles using expressways in Slovenia.
 One of the most common problems faced by U.S. citizens visiting Slovenia is being pulled over on a highway for driving without a vignette.
 Drivers without a vignette may be fined between EUR 300-800 and must also immediately purchase a vignette.
 Simply buying a vignette and placing it on the dashboard is not sufficient – the vignette must be permanently affixed to the windshield of the vehicle.
 Vignettes can be purchased in Slovenia at gas stations, newsstands, post offices, and some toll stations, as well as at some gas stations in neighboring countries.
 You can buy vignettes valid for one year, one month (half-year for motorcycles), or one week.
 Current vignette prices can be found on the DARS website.
 If you are caught driving without a vignette, you can reduce the fine by up to 50% by paying the fine on the spot.
-But you will still need to purchase a vignette.
+If you do not pay at the time, the police may confiscate your passport.
+Either way, you will still need to purchase a vignette.

 Road Conditions and Road Rules